microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 parsing attributes any token that satisfies the requirements of an identifier shall be treated as an identifier even if it has alternate meaning outside the attribute (e.g. keywords).
-Name lookup is not performed on identifiers within attribute-tokens.
-The attribute-token refers to the attribute being parsed, which determines requirements for parsing the optional attribute-argument-clause.
+Name lookup is not performed on identifiers within _attribute-token_.
+The _attribute-token_ refers to the attribute being parsed, which determines requirements for parsing the optional _attribute-argument-clause_.

 If an attribute is applied to an entity or statement for which the attribute is not allowed to be applied, the program is ill-formed.